elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 * Information about the host phenotype, context and disease is often necessary to answer questions in a research study or policy perspective.
 Other contextual information can include non-host related environmental factors, such as interactions with other pathogens, drugs and geographic proliferation.
 It can also include information about the sampled material and how it was processed for sequencing.
 * Adopt common reporting checklists, data dictionaries, terms and vocabularies to simplify data sharing across initiatives.
-  * ENA hosts a selection of [sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) that can be used to annotate sequencing experiements, including checklists derived from the [MIxS consortium](http://w3id.org/mixs).
+  * {% tool "european-nucleotide-archive" %} hosts a selection of [sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) that can be used to annotate sequencing experiements, including checklists derived from the [MIxS consortium](http://w3id.org/mixs).
 The [ENA virus pathogen reporting standard checklist](https://www.ebi.ac.uk/ena/browser/view/ERC000033) has been widely used for SARS-CoV-2 genomic studies.
-  * Reuse terms and definitions from existing vocabularies, such as the [Phenotypic QualiTy Ontology](https://www.ebi.ac.uk/ols4/ontologies/pato), [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy), [Disease Ontology](https://disease-ontology.org),  [Chemical Entities of Biological Interest](https://bioportal.bioontology.org/ontologies/CHEBI/?p=summary), and [UBER anatomy ONtology](https://bioportal.bioontology.org/ontologies/UBERON).
+  * Reuse terms and definitions from existing vocabularies, such as the [Phenotypic QualiTy Ontology](https://www.ebi.ac.uk/ols4/ontologies/pato), {% tool "ncbi-taxonomy" %}, {% tool "doid" %},  [Chemical Entities of Biological Interest](https://bioportal.bioontology.org/ontologies/CHEBI/?p=summary), and [UBER anatomy ONtology](https://bioportal.bioontology.org/ontologies/UBERON).
   * The [PHA4GE SARS-CoV-2 contextual data specification](https://github.com/pha4ge/SARS-CoV-2-Contextual-Data-Specification) is a comprehensive example including a reporting checklist, related protocols, and mappings to relevant vocabularies and data sharing platforms.

 #### Generating genomic data
 * Establish protocols and document the steps taken in the lab to process the sample and in the computational workflow to prepare the resulting data.
 Make sure to keep information from quality assurance procedures and strive to make your labwork and computational process as reproducible as possible.
     * [High-Throughput Sequencing \| LifeScienceRDMLookUp](https://elixir.no/rdm-lookup/sequencing)
-    * [The Beyond One Million Genomes (B1MG)](https://b1mg-project.eu) project provides guidelines that cover the minimum [quality requirements](https://zenodo.org/record/5018495) for the generation of genome sequencing data.
+    * {% tool"beyond-1-million-genomes" %} project provides guidelines that cover the minimum [quality requirements](https://zenodo.org/record/5018495) for the generation of genome sequencing data.
     * Data repositories generally have information about recommended [data file formats](data_publication) and [metadata](metadata_management)
-    * The [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html) provides instructions on [validation of file formats](https://faircookbook.elixir-europe.org/content/recipes/interoperability/fastq-file-format-validators.html)
+    * The {% tool "fair-cookbook" %} provides instructions on [validation of file formats](https://faircookbook.elixir-europe.org/content/recipes/interoperability/fastq-file-format-validators.html)
     * A good place to look for scientific and technical information about data quality validation software tools for pathogenomics is  [Bio.Tools](https://bio.tools/t?page=1&q=validation&sort=score&topicID=%22topic_3168%22).
-  * The [Infectious Diseases Toolkit (IDTk)](https://www.infectious-diseases-toolkit.org/) has a showcase on [An automated SARS-CoV-2 genome surveillance system built around Galaxy](https://www.infectious-diseases-toolkit.org/showcase/covid19-galaxy)
+  * The {% tool "idtk" %} has a showcase on [An automated SARS-CoV-2 genome surveillance system built around Galaxy](https://www.infectious-diseases-toolkit.org/showcase/covid19-galaxy)
   * The Galaxy Training Network provides free on-line [training materials on quality control](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).